Legal Aid Society

 1975

-Archibald R. Murray was appointed Attorney-in-Chief of The Legal Aid Society—the first African American to serve in that position.
+Archibald R. Murray was appointed Attorney-in-Chief of The Legal Aid Society—the first African American to lead Legal Aid since its inception.
 Arch Murray’s unwavering commitment to The Legal Aid Society and its mission spanned more than two decades.
-After serving as Attorney-in-Chief, he would go on to serve as Executive Director for 19 years and Chair of the Board of Directors from 1994 to 1998.
-He received the Servant of Justice Award in 1998, a title that exemplified his life’s work.

 One of the many awards Arch Murray received during his long and distinguished career was the Federal Bar Council’s Emory Bruckner Medal for Public Service presented in 1989 by Thomas W. Evans, President of the Bar Council at the time.